-If your business is getting to the point where you are beginning to need a little outside help, you may be wondering whether you are required to withhold and pay taxes for that help.
-Generally that depends on whether the people you hire are classified as "employees" or "independent contractors."
+If your business is getting to the point where you're beginning to need a little outside help, you might be wondering whether you're required to withhold and pay taxes for that help.
+Generally, that depends on whether the people you hire are classified as "employees" or "independent contractors."